-Several users have reported the issue to have resolved after installing the right edition of Java.
-Additionally, you can also install both the versions of Java to use either 32 bit or 64 bit depending on your use.
+Several users have reported the issue to have been resolved after installing the right edition of Java.
+Additionally, you can also install both versions of Java to use either 32-bit or 64-bit depending on your use.

-The Java is not recognized as an internal or external command in Command Prompt error occurs if the environment variables are not configured correctly.
+The ‘java’ is not recognized as an internal or external command, operable program or batch file. error occurs if the environment variables are not configured correctly.

 By adding the correct path to an environment variable, you can resolve the issue.
 If the error persists, try installing the compatible Java version.

-If you know of any other solutions to this Java-related problem, leave us a message in the comments section below and we’ll update the article based on your feedback.
+If you know of any other solutions to this Java-related problem, leave us a message in the comments section below.